 Written by Executive Chef, Paul Hamilton

-The dry-aging process itself entails storing the meat, either in primal or portioned cuts, in a refrigerated room (ironically called a hot box) at temperatures near freezing.
-During this storage period a fungal mould forms on the outside of the cut of the meat, creating an external ‘crust’.
+The dry-ageing process itself entails storing the meat, either in primal or portioned cuts, in a refrigerated room (ironically called a hot box) at temperatures near freezing.
+During this storage period, a fungal mould forms on the outside of the cut of the meat, creating an external ‘crust’.

 This changes the beef in two ways; firstly, it causes a reduction of moisture in the muscle - intensifying the natural flavour of the meat - and secondly, the natural enzymes in the meat break down the muscles’ connective tissues, tenderising the cut.